What are some unconventional and easy things to draw on Procreate?

 Where to find fun, unconventional creative Procreate ideas

-There are plenty of articles that will show you how to draw on Procreate with flowers, abstract art, complicated landscapes, and other off-the-wall ideas that just aren't that practical.
+There are plenty of articles that will show you how to find cool easy things to draw on Procreate.
+Flowers, abstract art, complicated landscapes, and other off-the-wall ideas that just aren't that practical.

 This article is not that.